GCDigitalFellows/gcdigitalfellows.github.io/README.md

       gdocUrlBase: docurl,
       gdocSheet: '585110058',
       outFile: 'workshops.yml',
-      outDir: dataDir
+      outDir: dataDir,
+      processRows: function (rows) {
+        // callback function to manipulate the data rows before saving
+        // ‘rows’ is an array, and each item is an array containing key:value pairs of column_name:value
+        // if the Worksheet contains columns ‘name’ and ‘age’:
+        // > rows[3].age = cell B5 (if the column names are in the first row, so this is the 4th data row)
+        // > rows[0] = { name: ‘name0’, age: ‘age0’ }
+        // this function should return essentially the same type of array as ‘rows’, with updated key:value pairs.
+      }
     }).getData();
     ```

-    and just change the `gdocSheet` to the sheet number of the new data source (found in the URL, the number after the `gid=`), and change the `outFile` to whatever you'd like the new file to be named.
+  Just change the `gdocSheet` to the sheet number of the new data source (found in the URL, the number after the `gid=`), and change the `outFile` to whatever you'd like the new file to be named.
 If you need to process the data before writing the file, add a the `processRows` function like the one used for `people.json`.
 Be sure to pass the `rows` variable (it's an array containing each row of the source spreadsheet), and return an array containing the modified data.
 Side note: yes, it's weird that I did this using a class, but it's because I originally used multiple methods with it, but got rid of them because I ran into problems using Node streams.

 ## Deploying